Extensions of Robbins-Siegmund Theorem with Applications in Reinforcement Learning: Asymptotic Extensions of Robbins-Siegmund Theorem

 Under the Robbins-Monro condition, it is trivial to show that $\lim_{n\to\infty} d(z_n, [0, \xi / \alpha]) = 0$, i.e., $\qty{z_n}$ converge to a bounded interval.
-Building on this special case, one would then easily optimistically conjecture that under the Robbins-Monro condition, the $\qty{z_n}$ in~\eqref{eq:special rs} also converge to a bounded interval almost surely.
+Building on this special case, one might then optimistically conjecture that under the Robbins-Monro condition, the $\qty{z_n}$ in~\eqref{eq:special rs} also converge to a bounded interval almost surely.
 Unfortunately, this is impossible.
-Below we provide an example where the $\qty{z_n}$ in~\eqref{eq:special rs} diverges to infinity almost surely even when the Robbins-Monro condition holds. \begin{example}[Divergence with Robbins-Monro Condition] Define $T_n \doteq (n+1)^{-3/4}$.
+Below we provide an example where the $\qty{z_n}$ in~\eqref{eq:special rs} can be unbounded almost surely even when the Robbins-Monro condition holds. \begin{example}[Divergence with Robbins-Monro Condition] Define $T_n \doteq (n+1)^{-3/4}$.
 Let $\qty{X_{n+1}}_{n\ge 0}$ be independent with

 where $A_n \doteq (n+1)^{1/4}, p_n \doteq \frac{T_n}{A_n} = \frac{1}{n+1}$.
 Starting from $z_0=0$ and with filtration $\fF_n=\sigma(X_1,\dots,X_n)$, define recursively

 Then \begin{enumerate} \item $\qty{z_n}$ satisfies $\E_n\qty[z_{n+1}]=(1-T_n)z_n+T_n$, i.e., \eqref{eq:special rs}; \item $\limsup_{n\to\infty} z_n = \infty$ a.s. \end{enumerate} \end{example} \begin{proof} $\qty{T_n}$ apparently fulfills the Robbins-Monro condition.
 Since $X_{n+1}$ is independent of $\fF_n$ and $\E_n[X_{n+1}]=p_nA_n=T_n$, we have $\E_n\qty[z_{n+1}]=(1-T_n)z_n+T_n$.
 That is, \eqref{eq:special rs} holds with $\alpha=\xi=1$.